 - the EU Emissions Trading System (ETS); a Europe wide cap-and-trade scheme; and

-- national carbon prices, usually in the form of a tax, in a number of countries, including the France, the UK and Scandinavia
+- national carbon prices, usually in the form of a tax, in a number of countries, including the France, the UK and Scandinavian countries

-Sandbag works to influences these measures, to ensure that they are robust and deliver a carbon price that drives emission reductions in the covered sectors.
+Sandbag works to influence these policies to ensure they are robust and deliver a carbon price that drives emission reductions in the covered sectors.
 We focus on:

 - advocacy related to the development and improvement of national carbon pricing, particularly focusing on the UK, France and Germany; and